darcros/node-minecraft-proxy/README.md

 ```

 ### Moving players from a server to another

-In this example every player will be moved from the `hub` server (default) to the `minigames` server 30 seconds after having logged in
+In this example every player will be moved from the `hub` server (default) to the `minigames` server 30 seconds after having logged in.

 ```js
 proxy.on('login', (player) => {
   setTimeout(() => {